dojo/docs/dojo/mouse.rst

 * isLeft(event) - Indicates if the left mouse button was used in the provided event.
 * isMiddle(event) - Indicates if the middle mouse button was used in the provided event.
 * isRight(event) - Indicates if the right mouse button was used in the provided event.
-* isButton(event) - Indicates if any mouse button was used in the provided event.